Summer is almost here!

-Prepare couscous/rice according to package directions, except replace ½ of water with BBQ sauce before boiling.
-For example, if your rice needs 1 cup of water to cook, mix 1/2 cup of water with 1/2 cup of BBQ sauce.
+- Prepare couscous according to package directions, except replace ½ of water with BBQ sauce before boiling.
+For example, if your couscous needs 1 cup of water to cook, mix ½ cup of water with ½ cup of BBQ sauce.
 Bring the mixture to a boil as if it were plain water.
-Prepare rice as usual.
+Prepare couscous as usual.

-Cook bacon using your preferred method.
+- Cook bacon using your preferred method.
+I like to bake mine at 400º for 13-15 minutes.
 Set aside on paper towels to dry.
 When dry, crumble or coarsely chop.

-Sauté onion in olive oil over medium heat for 3 to 4 minutes.
+- Sauté onion in butter over medium heat for 3 to 4 minutes.
+Add the crumbled bacon and cook for another 2-3 minutes.
 Press garlic into skillet; cook for one minute.